nextflow-io/nextflow/README.md

 Something more useful
 ---------------------

-Let's see a more real example: execute a BLAST search, get the top 10 hits, extract the found proteins sequences and align them.
+Let's see a more real example: execute a BLAST search, get the top 10 hits, extract the found protein sequences and align them.

 Copy the following example into a file named `pipeline.nf` .